luckman212/stv/README.md

 - protocol (`tcp, udp, icmp`...)
 - direction (in/out)
 - interface that the state was generated on
-- rule id associated with the state
+- rule associated with the state (id & first few chars of description)
 - state/creator ID (uniquely identifies a state—you can then kill it with `pfctl -k id -k <id>`)
 - state description (`ESTABLISHED`, `FIN_WAIT` etc)
 - "talkers" - the IPs and ports of the hosts involved